Skip to main content

 Acts 2:45

-These believers were socially and religiously displaced, often losing property and standing.
-The Jews who believed in Jesus were deemed lawbreakers, according to of the Mosaic Law, losing titles and land.
+In Hebrews we these believers were socially and religiously displaced, often losing property and standing.
+The Jews who believed in Jesus were deemed lawbreakers, according to the Mosaic Law, losing titles and land entitled by Law to the people.
 This is communal survival, not institutional funding.
 Paul later raises funds for these persecuted saints, not for himself.
+Paul did receive while in prison, with no ability to work and little monetary need, he would have needed supplies as he wrote from prison often.

 X. The Priesthood of All Believers